Peter Attia Supplements List: Complete 2025 Guide

 Peter Attia, MD, is a renowned physician, podcaster, and longevity expert known for his evidence-based approach to health optimization.
 Through his podcast "The Drive," his book Outlive: The Science and Art of Longevity, and various AMAs, Attia shares insights into nutrition, exercise, sleep, and supplementation.
 His supplement regimen is not a one-size-fits-all prescription but a personalized stack informed by blood tests, scientific research, and individual needs.
 Attia emphasizes that supplements should address specific deficiencies or goals, such as improving metabolic health, cognitive function, or cardiovascular risk factors.

-Important Disclaimer
+Important

-This article is for informational purposes only and not medical advice.
+Important Disclaimer: This article is for informational purposes only and not medical advice.
 Supplements can interact with medications or cause side effects.
 Always consult a healthcare professional before starting any regimen, and consider blood testing to monitor levels.

 Why Does Peter Attia Take Supplements?